Metabolism Profile

 What does the lipid profile say about my health?

-LDL cholesterol (“bad” cholesterol) can lead to vascular deposits, while HDL cholesterol (“good” cholesterol) transports cholesterol away from the vessels.
-A balanced lipid profile is crucial for heart health.
+LDL cholesterol (“bad” cholesterol) can promote vascular deposits, while HDL cholesterol (“good” cholesterol) helps remove excess cholesterol.
+Together with triglycerides, the lipid profile is crucial for cardiovascular health.

-What role do Vitamin B12 and folic acid play?
+What role do Vitamin B12 and Calcium play?

 What happens if my values are outside the reference range?